Housing Repairs and Maintenance (14th January update)

-Dudley Council is aware that residents living within our Council’s social housing stock may have received a letter from the Government recently (18 May 2020) outlining how Councils will shortly be recommencing carrying out routine repairs to their home in addition to the ‘essential repairs only’ policy we were required to adopt during the enforced COVID-19 lockdown period.
+Dudley Council’s social housing tenants received a letter from the Government back in May 2020 outlining how Councils would be recommencing carrying out routine repairs to their home in addition to the ‘essential repairs only’ policy we undertook during the first enforced COVID-19 lockdown period last March 2020.

-To reiterate Government guidance, no work will be carried out in any household which is isolating or where an individual is being shielded, unless it is absolutely necessary to remedy a direct risk.
+To reiterate Government guidance, no work will be carried out in any household which is isolating or where an individual is clinically extremely vulnerable, unless it is absolutely necessary to remedy a direct risk.
 In such a case, prior arrangements will be made with you to avoid any face to face contact, for example when answering the door and / or asking you where possible to be in another room in your home.
 Safety and your consent is critical, and our operatives and contractors will be up to date with the latest guidance on how to work safely.
 Operatives and our contractors will follow approved, safe working practices and have appropriate PPE.

 Our Housing Maintenance Team continue to provide an emergency repairs service 24/7 to Dudley Council tenants.
 Tenants should call 0300 555 8283.